-The National Heart Valve Disease Awareness Day logo is the official logo of the Valve Disease Day campaign and is designed to be used by partners in their awareness day outreach.
-The "Listen to Your Heart" logo represents the 2019 awareness day theme and is also designed for partner outreach.
+The Heart Valve Disease Awareness Day logo is the official logo of the Valve Disease Day campaign and is designed to be used by partners in their awareness day outreach.
+The "Listen to Your Heart" logo can also be used in partner and advocate outreach.
 We hope that you will use both on your website, in social media, on event materials, in press outreach, and more.